csrodi/visitors_app/README.md

-# visitor-app
+# visitors_app

+Visitors Management Mobile App

+## Getting Started

-Example Flutter mobile app to manage visitors
+This project is a starting point for a Flutter application to manage visitors.